-During 2022, the Organization held two certificates of deposit with an annual interest rates of 0.30% and 0.20%.
-These certificate of deposits are scheduled to mature in February 2023 and April 2023.
+During 2023, the Organization held one certificate of deposit with an annual interest rate of 0.20%.
+This certificate of deposit is scheduled to mature in April 2024.

 NOTE 3 - FAIR VALUE MEASUREMENT

 ASC 820, Fair Value Measurement, establishes a three-level valuation hierarchy for disclosure of fair value measurements.
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follows: